California Democratic Party Black Caucus Executive Board

 Ransom’s service to the community includes seven years on the Tracy Planning Commission where she performed a critical oversight role on new residential and commercial development projects.
 She has also served on the San Joaquin County Civil Grand Jury providing oversight to public agencies across our county to improve efficiency and service delivery.

 In 2021, Rhodesia Ransom was appointed District Director for Hon.
 Congressman Josh Harder to serve constituents in the 10th Congressional District.
 She is honored to continue her advocacy and service to the community in this new role.

-Mark Williams, Corresponding Secretary
+Eugene Fields, Corresponding Secretary

 Dr. Margaret Fortune, Recording Secretary

 The youngest of three children of a Black military family who migrated to California from North Carolina, Dr. Margaret Fortune grew up in Sacramento where she is a public school educator and community activist.
 Dr. Fortune founded a K-12 public school system of nine schools located in Sacramento and San Bernardino with over 2,300 students with a mission to close the Black achievement gap by preparing kids for college.

 Margaret serves on the board of Rev. Al Sharpton’s National Action Network, Sacramento and is an active member of the education committee of the San Bernardino NAACP where she is a lifetime member.
 She writes a monthly column called Let’s Talk Black Education with Dr. Margaret Fortune that appears in ten Black newspapers in California, including her hometown paper, The Sacramento Observer.
 Fortune recently launched a podcast by the same name.